russelsantos19/100-days-of-code/log.md

 **Today's Progress**:  Today I study #veutify.
 I also add some form-validation.
 A complicated combination of 'and', 'or', 'not' gives me a hard time, and I took a review.

-**Thoughts**:  I'm excited to apply veautify in my project.
+**Thoughts**:  I'm excited to apply vuetify in my project.
 It does not come to my mind a 'component framework' that enables you to add ready-made component.

+**Link(s) to work**: [Veterinary Website](https://bitbucket.org/russelsantos/vets-vue/branch/dev)

+### Day 46: August 10, 2020 Monday

+**Today's Progress**:  I make my error message in form validation reactive(when the right answer was given, the error message will be removed).

+**Thoughts**:   I also started to realize the usefulness of #npm.
+A lot of components are already made you just had to install it.

 **Link(s) to work**: [Veterinary Website](https://bitbucket.org/russelsantos/vets-vue/branch/dev)